SampleEnvironment/secop-site/source/getting-started/first-use.rst

 ``Readable`` which is a module with a ``value`` and a ``status`` that can both be read.
 Additional capabilities like custom commands or parameters are not excluded, this is a minimum set of things the Module has.
-For a full definition, have a look at the specification.
+For a full definition, have a look at :ref:`the specification <interface-classes>`.
 The ``features`` field is similar to the interface classes, but Features are small additions in functionality, that can be plugged into any of the interface classes.
 The description here can again give supplemental information about the module.

 .. code:: json